Alon-Lee Green: Biography

-From 2009-2014, Green was the parliamentary advisor and spokesman for Hadash party MK Dov Khenin.
+From 2009 to 2014, Green was the parliamentary advisor and spokesman for Hadash party MK Dov Khenin.
 During this period, Green coordinated parliamentary work on the issues of democracy, workers' rights, the economy, and LGBT rights.
 At the same time, Green operated outside the Knesset, organized social and political demonstrations, and initiated the creation of coalitions of organizations to curb legislative initiatives that sought to weaken the Supreme Court of Israel and harm the rights of Arab citizens and human rights organizations.
 During his work in the Knesset, Green established the Committee of Parliamentary Assistants and fought to improve their employment conditions.
 Following this initiative, a collective agreement was signed between the Knesset management and the committee of parliamentary advisers, which guaranteed an improvement in their salary and employment conditions.

 In 2011 Green was one of the leaders of the social protest and was described as the only member of the protest leadership who came from a background of previous political activity.
 During this period, Green organized and produced protests, led the "Week of Rage" initiative and was a co-founder of the social movement, alongside Stav Shaffir and Yonatan Levy.
 The movement continued to operate for about a year and a half after the summer of 2011.
 In 2012, Green was arrested at two demonstrations of the social protest.
 He noted that these types of arrests have the opposite of their intended effect, motivating more people to come out and join the protests.
 His activism has been driven by his concern watching Israel's gradual shift to the right and the threat to democracy in Israel.